Dave Wilson (American football)

-David Carlton Wilson (born April 27, 1959) is a former professional American football player who played with the New Orleans Saints of the National Football League (NFL) from 1981 to 1989.
-A quarterback from the University of Illinois at Urbana–Champaign, Wilson was selected by the Saints with the first selection of the 1981 supplemental draft.
+David Carlton Wilson (born April 27, 1959) is an American former professional football player who was a quarterback with the New Orleans Saints of the National Football League (NFL) from 1981 to 1989.
+He played college football for the Illinois Fighting Illini and was selected by the Saints with the first selection of the 1981 supplemental draft.

-College
+College career

 Wilson attended Katella High School in Anaheim, California.
-He had a reputation for a strong arm and quick release, when he received a scholarship from the University of Illinois in the Big Ten Conference.
+He had a reputation for a strong arm and quick release, when he received a scholarship from the University of Illinois at Urbana–Champaign in the Big Ten Conference.
 Wilson had many issues with his NCAA eligibility due to some issues with his transcripts.

 The highlight of Wilson's career was in 1980 against Ohio State on November 8, when he threw for 621 yards, an NCAA record that lasted eight years.